patrickbwarren/transam-triton/EMULATOR.md

 Monitor program contains an EI instruction early on in this routine.
 A very rapid build up of interrupt nests would occur which would fill up the stack in a fraction of a second."
-Presumably the same could be true if EI was executed too soon after an interrupt was serviced.
+Presumably the same could be true if EI was executed too soon after any interrupt was serviced.

 There is one peculiar thing though.
 In the 8080A bugbook, there is the statement that the microprocessor can still detect whether or not an interrupt occurs even if the interrupt flag is disabled.
 Further:
 "If an interrupt did occur whilst the interrupt flag was disabled, then an interrupt would occur as soon as the flag is enabled.
 Only one interrupt event is remembered."
 Tests with actual hardware appear to indicate this is the case, for example one can restart the machine, press interrupt 1 (nothing happens because the interrrupt enabled flag is unset), then press a key on the keyboard (for example 'W') and the pending interrupt is serviced (clear screen in this case).

 This logic is implemented in the emulator.